 Travel north to the land of hockey, maple syrup, and rolling hills — because there is so much more than that to be found!
-Ottawa, Canada, is a blooming business and technology center filled with rich culture, proud heritage, and exciting outdoor activities.
-The capital city of Canada is an energetic and lively destination with national institutions, striking architecture, lush public parks, and dramatic waterways ready to be explored.
-Studying abroad in Ottawa means immersing yourself in a city filled with natural and man-made riches, a wonderland that can offer a fantastic educational life experience.
+Ottawa is a blooming business and technology center filled with a dynamic culture, proud heritage, and exciting outdoor activities.
+The capital city of Canada is an energetic and lively destination with national institutions, striking architecture, lush public parks, and dramatic waterways.
+Studying abroad in Ottawa means immersing yourself in a city filled with natural and man-made riches and a wonderland that can offer a fantastic educational life experience.

 The language of Ottawa is 50 percent English, 32 percent French, and the other 18 percent is a mixture of languages, some of which include Chinese, Spanish, Portuguese, Italian, and Arabic.
-If you decide to study abroad in Ottawa you will find programs that offer courses taught in both English and French.
+If you decide to study abroad in Ottawa, you’ll find programs that offer courses taught in both English and French.
 Its French-speaking people and places are terrific language learning enhancements for students learning French in Ottawa.

-Fêtes And Festivals are a very important part of the culture of Ottawa.
+Fêtes and festivals are an important part of the culture of Ottawa, so be sure to check them out.
 The largest festival in all of Canada is called Winterlude, held in Ottawa to celebrate winter.
 It’s centered around the massive Skateway of the Rideau Canal.
 Other celebrations in Ottawa are the Bluesfest, Ottawa Dragon Boat Festival, Canadian Tulip Festival, and Ottawa International Jazz Festival.
 The most important celebration of the year happens on July 1, Canada Day, celebrating the nation’s birthday.
 As the capital of Canada, Ottawa goes all out for this joyous occasion!
-Activities for the day include music, dancing, parades and more.
+Activities for the day include music, dancing, parades, and more.
 The festivities take place on Parliament Hill, throughout the streets, and into downtown parks.